HomeTrue North Blog

 18. Manitoba Legislative Building

 For lovers of history and architecture, the magnificent Manitoba Legislative Building in Winnipeg is a must-see.
 It offers free guided tours of the legislative chamber, great staircase, rotunda and grounds.
-It is open from 9 am to 5 pm for visitors to explore.
 No entrance fee is required.
+Check the website for the most up-to-date hours.

 Grand staircase and two bison sculptures inside the Manitoba Legislative Building